braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/advanced_use_cases/deep_linking.md

       </intent-filter>
     </activity>
     ```
-2. When defining the targets in NavHost, specify the deepLinks it will handle.
+2. In NavHost, specify which deeplinks you want it to handle.
     ```kotlin
     composableWithCompositionLocal(
         route = "YOUR_ROUTE_HERE",